MHickey2/First_Project/README.md

 <br/>

 ### The Spirit Section:
-This section contains a text box on the information related to improving your spiritual health.
-There is a list included that gives simple tips on how you can be proactive in improving your own spiritual health.
-There is also an embedded Iframe with a simple 5minute meditation sourced from YouTube, which will allow the user's to try a mediitation for themselves.
+This section contains a text box containing information related to improving your spiritual health.
+There is a list included that gives simple tips on how you can be pro-active in improving your own spiritual health.
+There is also an embedded Iframe with a simple 2 minute meditation sourced from YouTube, which will allow the user to try a mediitation for themselves.
 In addition there is a quote, to support the overall message of the importance of working on the body, mind and spirit to emphasise the importance of combining the elements, this also helps balance the symmetry of the section.
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/spirit.png" height="416" width="683"/>
 </p>
 <br/>

 #### User Experience Checklist for Lifestyle Page

+- The Images and Video are relevant to the subject matter.
+- Video does not start automatically.
+- Related information is grouped together.
+- Page is not cluttered and there is plenty of white space.
+- The background is simple and does not distract the user from the content.
+- Content can be scanned easily with short paragraphs, lists and images.
+- Sub-headings are short and descriptive.

 ## The Next Page <a name="next"></a>

 ### What's Next Section:
 The Section includes an image, helping the user relate to the site content and there is a text area, recapping what has been covered so far in the site and highlighting the resources available in the next section and promoting the upcoming webinar which will concentrate on the topics included in the website.
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/nextsection.png" height="441" width="616"/>